Every week, a stunning 1.5 million people migrate to cities all over the world. 1.5 million! Can you imagine?

 Avenida Paulista: one of the most important streets in Sao Paulo

 Today we investigated this huge, crowded, cool street that kinda looks like fifth avenue in New York.
 Big skyscrapers, thriving businesses and many cultural institutions.
-On sunday it transforms into a huge citypark, read more about it here.
+On sunday it transforms into a huge citypark, read more about it here or watch our vlog.

 Ibiapuera park is full of surprises! 🏞️

 As we are trying to find a bikestation to get around this huge citypark, we actually discover a Pokémon hotspot and a lot of dedicated players in front of the Planetarium! 🦄🦛👾 Eventually we didn't find the bikes, but discovered a beautiful, vibrant citypark full of surprises!🌴🚴🌻